-This guide will walk you through all the important things that are required to invest in real estate smartly.
+This guide will walk you through all the important things that are required for you to start investing in real estate.

 Why Invest in Real Estate?